jaeyoungchoilab/Topsicle/README.md

 ruptures==1.1.9
 seaborn==0.11.2
 ```
-Topsicle was developed in Python 3.6, but still works well in Python versions 3.10 and 3.12.
+Topsicle was developed in Python 3.6, but also passed tests in Python versions 3.10 and 3.12.

 ## 2. Usage

-Using Topsicle, you can have an overview of where are telomere patterns within the sequence with overview_plot.py, or jump right into the main analysis with main.py as below.
+Using Topsicle, you can have an overview of where are telomere patterns within the sequence with [overview_plot.py](#21-descriptive-plots---overview_plotpy), or jump right into the main analysis to get telomere lengths in reads using [main.py](#22-telomere-length-finding---mainpy).

-The full directory with code and results are in **Topsicle_demo** folder.
-After running it, it will return a .csv file (telolength_all.csv) for all telomere length of reads in the input, descriptive plots, heatmaps and the mean window change visualizations.
+The full directory with code and results are in [Topsicle_demo](Topsicle_demo).
+After running it, it will return a .csv file (telolength_all.csv) for all telomere length of reads in the input, a temp_result.csv file writing the result in real time in case the analysis sudden stop (usually when the file is more than 3MB) descriptive plots, heatmaps and mean window change visualizations.

 ### 2.1: Descriptive plots - overview_plot.py
-This code will output overview plot of locations of telomere pattern (or snippet of telomere pattern) in the sequence, run the code below:
+This code will output overview plot of locations of telomere pattern (or snippet of telomere pattern) in the sequence and heatmap.
+Run the code as below:

 ```bash
 python3 overview_plot.py \